Skip to content

 Volume 35 - 'The Gloucestershire Court of Sewers'

 The Gloucestershire Court of Sewers held jurisdiction over the maintenance of sea walls and watercourses (sewers) on low-lying coastal land along the Severn.
 The survival of a sewer court’s records from this early date, and in such detail, is very rare, and this edition thus has national importance.
 The remarkable flood of January 1607 was just one event in a perennial battle with the powerful tidal waters of the Severn.
 The burden of sea defence...

 Gloucestershire Record Series - full list of titles

 All Volumes Published since 1988 For earlier ‘Record section’ titles (green covers) see here. * = Out of Print / Unavailable.
-Note – we are hoping to put all older volumes online as searchable pdfs in the course of 2021.
-Five volumes out of the first ten have now been scanned and are available here as downloads (note: larger volumes are split into two or more pdfs, to keep file sizes manageable).
-Transportees from Gloucestershire to Australia, 17...
+Five volumes out of the first ten have been scanned and are available here as downloads (note: larger volumes are split into two or more pdfs, to keep file sizes manageable).
+We are hoping to put the remaining older volumes online as searchable pdfs in the course of 2022.
+Transportees from Gloucestershire to Australia, 178...

 Data Processing Policy

 BGAS Members BGAS holds the following personal data for each of its members, being name, honours, awards and titles, address and (where provided) telephone number and email address; state of subscription, whether gift aided, and any arrears; category of membership and whether member of BGAS Record Series; and other information relevant to or connected with the individual’s membership, including necessary financial information from those electing...